pvti/CORING/README.md

     ```
     sh main/scripts/resnet50_imagenet/vbd.sh
     ```
-2. Our code is pipelined and can be integrated in other works.
+2. Our code is pipelined and can be integrated into other works.
 Just replace the filter ranking computation.
     ```
     # replace your rank calculation here
     rank = get_rank(oriweight, args.criterion, args.strategy)